alban/lokomotive/docs/how-to-guides/access-monitoring.md

 **NOTE**: If you are running this component on Packet then make sure that you have made a DNS entry for `grafana.mydomain.com` against the Packet EIP.

-Obtain grafana `admin` user password by running following command:
+Obtain grafana `admin` user password by running the following command:

 ```
 kubectl -n monitoring get secret prometheus-operator-grafana -o jsonpath='{.data.admin-password}' | base64 -d && echo
 ```

 Now open the following URL: https://grafana.mydomain.com (replace this URL with your domain).
-Enter username `admin` and password obtained from previous step.
+Enter username `admin` and password obtained from the previous step.